Rootzreggae/the-gaspar-2022/src/routes/blog/Design-and-drive.md

 <br>

 Because of the mileage, the engine leaked oil, and I had to top off the oil tank on a monthly basis to keep it level.
-Buying an oil bottle every two months and keeping it in the trunk became second nature.
+Buying an oil jug every two months and keeping it in the trunk became second nature.
 Despite not having an expert level of grasp of how an automotive engine functions at the time (or today), I did it for three years straight.

 <br>

-To maintain the car operating smoothly, I didn't need to know much about engines to realize that I needed to check the oil level and draw the oil measurement dipstick from time to time.
+To maintain the car operating smoothly, I didn't need to know much about engines to realize that I needed to draw the oil measurement dipstick from time to time to check the oil level.

 <br>